 - Heavy tartar buildup

 During your initial exam at our West Reno dentist office, we will review all of our findings with you, which are visible on a screen mounted just above your chair.
 After the teeth are cleaned, we may also place a localized antibiotic called Arestin to aid in the recovery of more severely infected areas.
-Our hygienists are happy to discuss any questions that you may have about periodontal disease or the deep cleaning process.
+Our hygienists are happy to discuss any questions that you may have about periodontal disease or the SRP process.
 Unbeknownst to many people, gum disease is the leading cause of tooth loss in adults.
 Early intervention can prevent your teeth from becoming mobile to the point of falling out.

 If you’re experiencing any symptoms of periodontitis or have not had your teeth cleaned in a long time, call us today to schedule a periodontal evaluation.